Niclosamide

 Niclosamide, sold under the brand name Niclocide among others, is an anthelmintic medication used to treat tapeworm infestations, including diphyllobothriasis, hymenolepiasis, and taeniasis.
 It is not effective against other worms such as flukes or roundworms.
 It is taken by mouth.

 Side effects include nausea, vomiting, abdominal pain, and itchiness.
 It may be used during pregnancy.
 It works by blocking glucose uptake and oxidative phosphorylation by the worm.

 Niclosamide was first synthesized in 1958.
 It is on the World Health Organization's List of Essential Medicines.
 Niclosamide is not available for human use in the United States.

 Side effects

 Side effects include nausea, vomiting, abdominal pain, constipation, and itchiness.
 Rarely, dizziness, skin rash, drowsiness, perianal itching, or an unpleasant taste occur.
 For some of these reasons, praziquantel is a preferable and equally effective treatment for tapeworm infestation.

-Of note, niclosamide kills the pork tapeworm in such a way that causes a multitude of viable eggs to be released and may result in cysticercosis.
-So, a purge should be given one or two hours after treatment.
-CNS cysticercosis is a life-threatening condition and may require brain surgery.
+Of note, niclosamide kills the pork tapeworm in a way that causes a multitude of viable eggs to be released and may result in cysticercosis.
+Neurocysticercosis is a life-threatening condition that may require brain surgery.

 Mechanism of action

 Niclosamide inhibits glucose uptake, oxidative phosphorylation, and anaerobic metabolism in the tapeworm.
+It is a protonophore or proton shunt, disrupting proton gradients across membranes.